 Upcoming 2016-17 Season Highlights & Goals:

-- To present a Nutcracker production in December of 2015: three public performances and one performance for schools.
-Since we sold-out performances for the past three consecutive years, our goal is for a minimum of three sold-out performances out of four performances total.
+- To present a Nutcracker production in December of 2016: three public performances and one performance for schools.
+Since we sold-out performances for the past four consecutive years, our goal is for a minimum of three sold-out performances out of four performances total.

 In 2000, world-renowned dancer and director, Vasile Petrutiu, along with “Orlando ballerina” Heather Sanders-Fryxell, created Central Florida Ballet.
 Mr. Petrutiu had come to Orlando to direct Southern Ballet Theatre (now Orlando Ballet), where Ms. Sander-Fryxell was the principal dancer.
 Their common artistic goals led them to start their own dance organization made up of a school, the Ballet Academy of Central Florida, and a ballet company, Central Florida Ballet.
 In its first year, the “Movement Mentor/Dance Therapy” program (free of charge for participants) was created to offer children with varying disabilities the rare opportunity to receive dance instruction.